 Why SD-WAN?
 Why Now?

 The rise of Software-as-a-Service (SaaS) and cloud services is resulting in decentralized data traffic flows, in turn rendering the traditionally expensive Mutliprotocol Label Switching (MPLS) inefficient for wide area network (WAN) transport.
+This has prompted a change in networking architecture and the means of controlling network access.

 The emergence of software-defined WAN (SD-WAN) in response to rising cloud adoption is significant because it promises to deliver reduced cost and enhanced performance and availability.